 In his current independent role, David Swindle provides commentary and advice for national TV crime programmes and has developed an innovative multilingual social media strategy to support a 2012 Spanish murder case that he continues to investigate and review:

 The tragedy of 26-year-old Craig Mallon’s murder in Spain has been aggravated by a further series of circumstances, which sadly is a common theme experienced by other families who lose loved ones in similar situations abroad.

 David is also working with the family of 27-year-old Kirsty Maxwell, who died in Benidorm Spain in April 2017 in unexplained, suspicious circumstances, as they continue to fight for truth, justice and answers.

 - Kirsty Maxwell Appeal on Instagram

-- Kirsty Maxwell Appeal on Google+
+- The Kirsty Maxwell Charity

 The skills of David Swindle and his team, who are fluent in languages and skilled in understanding Spain’s systems, has enabled significant issues to be developed to help both Craig’s and Kirsty’s families in their search for the truth about their loved ones’ deaths.
 They have also helped to develop processes and provide advice regarding the wider issues other bereaved families face.

 David has a BA in Police (Business) Studies from Strathclyde University and postgraduate qualifications in alcohol and drugs studies (Paisley University) and forensic medicine (Glasgow University).